CNShawn/DL-ML-Model/README.md

 # DL-ML-Model
-the classic model of Deep Learning or Machine Learning solute by pytorch
+the classic model of Deep Learning or Machine Learning implemented by pytorch